AllenCell/EMT_image_analysis/Colony_mask_training_inference/inference_readme.md

 * For multiple GPUs or MIG instances, duplicate and customize the runner script accordingly.
 * Place `run.sh` in the `EMT_image_analysis/Colony_mask_training_inference/` directory, or modify internal paths if you’re running it from elsewhere.

+## 5. Postprocessing to merge outputs and generate all cells mask

+Run the command --> `process_scene_runner.py`

+Step 4 generates outputs per scale and this script is used to merge the scales and obtain the final all cells mask.
+The code expects patch-based probabilty masks have already been generated and were stored at `/pathto/Colony_mask_training_inference/data/all_cells_mask_test_dir/eval_whole_movie_multiscale_patchX` (where, X={1, 2, 3})

+The output of this script will be the binarized all cells masks and they can be accessed at `/pathto/Colony_mask_training_inference/data/all_cells_mask_test_dir/multiscale_all_cells_mask`.

+## 6. CSV creation for feature extraction step

+Run `acm_postprocessing.py` to obtain a CSV with initial data paths and their corresponding all cells mask path.
+This csv can be used for feature extraction step.

 ---

 ## Summary of Scripts